mrsteele/dotenv-webpack/README.md

 # dotenv-webpack

-A simple webpack plugin to support dotenv.
+A secure webpack plugin that supports dotenv and other environment variables and **only exposes what you choose and use**.

 ### Status